VALUATION AND BREAKS

 On 18 May 2006 the Bank of England introduced a range of reforms relating to its money market operations.
 This altered both the structure and the size of the Bank of England's balance sheet.
 To reflect the changes, the version of the Bank Return formerly published on the statistical interactive database was changed.
 Consequently, there is one dataset where the final observation is 17 May (Table B1.1) and one where the first observation for data is 24 May (Table B1.1.1).

-Details on the changes made to the Bank's monetary policy operations can be found in 'The implications of money market reform for data published in Monetary and Financial Statistics' in the June 2006 issue of Monetary and Financial Statistics and by following the URLs below:
+Details on the changes made to the Bank's monetary policy operations can be found in 'The implications of money market reform for data published in Monetary and Financial Statistics' in the June 2006 issue of Monetary and Financial Statistics and by following the Sterling Money Framework and The Framework for the Bank of England's Operations in the Sterling Money Markets.

 These references also describe the new categories in the Central Bank's balance sheet that are relevant to the new monetary policy operations.